ElectricRCAircraftGuy/eRCaGuy_hello_world/python/pandas_README.md

 1. https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions

-# Pandas `DataFrame`s & misc. notes
+# Pandas `DataFrame`s, "gotchas", & misc. notes

-This is too big of a topic to cover here, so let me just put down a few reminders and notes to myself regarding some "gotchas".
+This is too big of a topic to cover here, so let me just put down a few reminders and notes to myself regarding some "gotchas" and things.

+## Summary of my 4 or 5 main Python Pandas problems from Sept.-Oct.
+2023

+1. `None`, `nan`, no chars after a comma, etc, are interpreted as NaNs when reading a CSV file with `np.read_csv()`
+2. When importing a pandas-generated CSV file into LibreOffice Calc (or MS Excel), don't choose to "merge delimiters" or else it drops NaNs and misaligns columns since a bunch of commas in a row in a CSV file actually represents as a bunch of NaNs! (one after each comma).
+Therefore, when you "merge delimiters" you just removed all of those sequential NaNs in that row!
+3. Use `.copy()` to create deep copies of a Pandas data series or DataFrame, or Python list or dict, or other mutable object, when necessary.
+Since DataFrames are _mutable_ objects, if you try to just use the equals sign (`=`) to copy it will cause side effects where multiple variable labels are editing the same underlying data, so changing one variable changes the data in the other variable.
+4. `np.nan == np.nan` is `False`.
+Use `.dropna()` instead of Boolean indexing to drop NaNs.
+5. You must reset indices before merging DataFrames or else you'll have a ton of dropped data and NaNs in your destination dataframe since they are copied absolute index to absolute index, rather than by relative sequence.
+See my "Full DataFrame merging demo" below.

+## Misc. notes

+The [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) can be used to get curved arc distance between two longitude/latitude points.

 ## _Special keywords or values_ that Pandas will recognize and treat special when parsing a CSV file